kl/sub-batch/README.md

     -p, --path <path>              The path to download to and look for subs in. [default: .]
     -s, --subarea <subarea>        Specifies a regular expression that defines the part of the subtitle filename where episode number should be extracted from.
     -t, --timing <timing>          Adjusts the timing of all subs.
-The value is specified in seconds, and can be negative and fractional.
+The value is specified in milliseconds, and can be negative.
     -v, --videoarea <videoarea>    Specifies a regular expression that defines the part of the video filename where episode number should be extracted from.